People always have anemia and sometimes jaundice.

 Blood tests are done on relatives of people with the disorder because they also may have sickle cell disease or trait.
 Discovering the trait in people may be important for family planning, to determine their risk of having a child with sickle cell disease.

-Newborns are routinely screened with a blood test.
-Newer tests can be done during early pregnancy to screen the fetus and allow prenatal counseling (see Carrier Screening) for couples who are at risk of having a child with sickle cell disease.
-Fetal cells obtained through amniocentesis or chorionic villus sampling are tested for the presence of the sickle cell gene.
+Tests can be done during early pregnancy to screen the fetus and allow prenatal counseling Carrier Screening for couples who are at risk of having a child with sickle cell disease.
+Fetal cells obtained through amniocentesis Amniocentesis Prenatal diagnostic testing involves testing the fetus before birth (prenatally) to determine whether the fetus has certain abnormalities, including certain hereditary or spontaneous genetic... read more or chorionic villus sampling Chorionic Villus Sampling Prenatal diagnostic testing involves testing the fetus before birth (prenatally) to determine whether the fetus has certain abnormalities, including certain hereditary or spontaneous genetic... read more are tested for the presence of the sickle cell gene.

 Gene therapy, a technique in which normal genes are implanted in precursor cells (cells that produce blood cells), is being studied.

 Sickle cell crisis may require hospitalization.
-People are given fluid intravenously and drugs to relieve pain.
-Blood transfusions and oxygen may be given if doctors suspect that anemia is severe enough to pose a risk of stroke, heart attack, or lung damage.
+People are given oxygen, fluid by vein (intravenously), and drugs to relieve pain.
+Blood transfusions Overview of Blood Transfusion A blood transfusion is the transfer of blood or a blood component from one healthy person (a donor) to a sick person (a recipient).
+Transfusions are given to increase the blood's ability to... read more and oxygen are given for anemia that is severe enough to pose a risk of stroke, heart attack, or lung damage.
 Conditions that may have caused the crisis, such as an infection, are treated.

 The following is an English-language resource that may be useful.
 Please note that THE MANUAL is not responsible for the content of this resource.